plone/training/buildout_1.rst

 Recipes
 -------

 Buildout itself has no idea how to install Zope.
 Buildout is a plugin based system, it comes with a small set of plugins to create configuration files and download eggs with their dependencies and the proper version.
 To install a Zope site, you need a third-party plugin.
-The plugin provide new recipes that you have to declare and configure in a section.
+The plugins provide new recipes that you have to declare and configure in their own respective sections.

 One example is the section